MattPickard/Project_Portfolio/Memior Project/README.md

 **Version 2 Success Rate:** 95%

 ### Version 1:
 The goal of creating an ensemble pipeline was to improve the success rate of the [Basic RAG Pipeline](#basic-rag) by leveraging additional techniques.
-I settled on two techniques: **reranking** and **content enrichment windows**.
+I settled on two techniques: **reranking** and **context enrichment windows**.
 I also fixed the chunking issue caused by PyPDFLoader in the [Basic RAG Pipeline](#basic-rag).
 This was handled by using Fitz to convert the PDF files into text, then manually splitting the text into chunks.
 The chapter source was then saved as metadata instead of being appended to the end of each chunk.
 This pipeline doesn't end up using that metadata, but there are various techniques out there that can leverage such metadata to help improve retrieval and response quality.

 **Cross-Encoder Reranking**
 This first ensemble version leveraged **cross-encoder reranking**, specifically because I was curious about how it would perform.
 Cross-encoder reranking is a technique that uses a model (in this case, ms-marco-MiniLM-L-6-v2) to compare the retrieved chunks to the query and reorder the chunks based on their relevance scores.
 I called the top 10 relevant chunks and then used the reranking model to reorder them and passed the top 3 to the context windows enriched.

-**Content Enrichment Windows**
+**Context Enrichment Windows**
 This technique takes a chunk and, taking into account the chunk overlap, appends the context of the previous and next chunk to the chunk for better context.
 This is incredibly useful and improves performance by allowing you to search smaller chunks which allows for more precise retrieval and reranking, then adding the surrounding context for the model to use while generating a response.

 ### Version 1 Insights